 Have you ever had a friend or relative ask you to keep a secret?
 The idea that someone would trust you enough to let you in on something so personal in their lives makes you feel accepted and part of an “inner circle”.
 Sharing something so intimate creates a type of bond, or camaraderie reserved only for the closest and most trusted people in their lives.
 Once you learn this secret information you feel a responsibility to keep it private.
-After all, this person is trusting you with information that is reserved only for those closest to them.
+After all this person is trusting you with information that is reserved only for those closest to them.
 Once this information was revealed, however, did it make you uncomfortable?
+Hence, secrets destroy trust.

+What do you do when secrets in your relationship have made it nearly impossible for you to cope?
 Rarely does a secret have a positive effect.
 That which is done in the light does not need to be kept secret.
 We learn in John 3:19-21 that “God’s light came into the world, but people loved the darkness more than the light, for their actions were evil.
 All who do evil hate the light and refuse to go near it for fear their sins will be exposed.
 But those who do what is right come to the light so others can see that they are doing what God wants.”

 Now I am not saying that there are not times that secrets are not innocent, such as planning a surprise birthday party for someone.
 Or at Christmas, the gifts we buy are kept secret so that we may surprise our loved ones on Christmas morning.
 These secrets are not meant to harm anyone, but to bless them with our generosity and our desire to bring them joy.
 But few secrets truly bless anyone.
 If once the “surprise” is revealed, it does not bring joy, it should never have been kept a secret in the first place.
 The bible tells us: